brennerd11/EpyG/README.md

 uses as well as providing adequate performance to allow 'real' applicaltions e.g. for more "heavy" simulations.
 The overall implementation follows the Operator notation as e.g. shown by Weigel.

+The package contains an extensive set of unit and integration tests to verify the algorithms are in accordance with expectations.

 The code is currently works in progress!
-Use with great care!
+Use with care!

 ## Installation